grqz/yt-dlp-getpot-jsi/README.md

 The javascript part is basically a backport of [LuanRT/BgUtils](https://github.com/LuanRT/BgUtils).
 The [_Research_](https://github.com/LuanRT/BgUtils?tab=readme-ov-file#research) section of its README helped a lot when developing this plugin.

-Current status: works with an HTTP server on the python side, ideally making only one request.
+Current status: works with an HTTP server on the python side.

 # Installing